Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 **[How to pay the residence permit fee ➞](#pay-the-fee)**

 If they approve your residence permit, they must print the plastic card.
-This takes a few weeks.
-You might get a temporary document that confirms that your residence permit was approved.
+You will get a second appointment to collect your residence permit in {{ RESIDENCE_PERMIT_WAIT_TIME }}.
+You might get a [temporary document](/images/temporary-freelance-visa.jpg) that confirms that your residence permit was approved.
 It allows you to start working, but it's not a valid travel document.
-It does not allow you to leave and re-enter Germany.[^31]
+It does not allow you to leave and re-enter Germany.

-In a few weeks, you will get your plastic residence permit by post, or an invitation to collect it at the *Ausländerbehörde*.[^30]

 ### Pay the fee

-When your residence permit is approved, you must pay a fee: {{ NATIONAL_VISA_FEE }}€ for a new residence permit or {{ NATIONAL_VISA_RENEWAL_FEE }}€ for a renewal.
+When your residence permit is approved, you must pay a fee: {{ NATIONAL_VISA_FEE }}€ for a new residence permit, {{ NATIONAL_VISA_RENEWAL_FEE }}€ for a renewal, or {{ MIN_PERMANENT_RESIDENCE_FEE }}€ to {{ MAX_PERMANENT_RESIDENCE_FEE }}€ for permanent residence.

 - **If you must pay now**, they will give you a plastic [payment card](/images/auslanderbehoerde-kassenkarte.jpg) (*Kassenkarte*).
 Bring that card to a [payment machine](/images/auslaenderbehoerde-kassenautomat.jpg) (*Kassenautomat*).
 Follow [the signs](/images/auslanderbehoerde-signs.jpg) to find the payment machines.
 These machines accept cash, EC cards, Visa and Mastercard.[^10] If your card is not accepted, you must get cash from an ATM.
 - **If you must pay later**, you will get an invoice by post.
 You will have 30 days to pay.[^25] They might also ask you to pay during your next *Ausländerbehörde* visit.